OrcusCZ/NNAcousticModeling/README.md

 All feature files have the name _data\_{}.npy_ and each subfolder also contains a feature transform in a file _final.feature_transform_.

 All data files are in numpy _.npy_ format and contain concatenated training, development and test utterances.
 The _data_ directory contains lists of the original utterance names.
 The data files were generated in the same order.
 The offsets of each utterance or speaker are provided in files _offsets\_{}.npy_ and _offsets\_spk\_{}.npy_.

+**Note**: Data in the _data_ directory are not part of this repository and must be downloaded separately from [this link](https://drive.google.com/file/d/1AoHfgZClyFCA6596h483u3Th8jXXThO5/view?usp=sharing).

 Used features are: